 Add a can of black beans and whole kernel corn to a skillet with a little spice.

 Feel free to add other ingredients to the mix.
 I made a batch with diced green chiles and Trader Joe’s chili lime seasoning instead of the spice blend the recipe calls for.
 There’s also the option of starting with fresh onion and garlic like in my refried black beans.
 And you could also use something like taco seasoning or other spice blends for convenience.

 Though adding ingredients will likely affect the number of quesadillas you make.
 I wouldn’t go too far above the recommended 1/4 cup of filling per tortilla or you’ll have overflow.
 You could, however, use larger tortillas or make more quesadillas.

-Since these black bean quesadillas are meatless as-is, here are a few ideas for beefing them up with a little extra protein (pun intended):
+Since these black bean quesadillas are meatless as-is, you could add something like the lean chorizo I used in my easy breakfast quesadillas recipe.
+And here’s a bonus handful of ideas for beefing them up with a little extra protein (pun intended):

 - Tex-Mex ground beef and rice skillet